Chapman Highway Implementation Plan

-Chapman Highway is a key commercial area and major entry point into Knoxville and Knox County from Blount and Sevier counties.
-The Chapman Highway Corridor affects tens of thousands of people each day.
+As a key commercial area and entry point into Knoxville and Knox County, the Chapman Highway corridor affects tens of thousands of people each day.
+The recently completed Chapman Highway Implementation Plan provides a prioritized list of projects intended to transform and improve the corridor.

 About the Study